Kami Daigo, the Origin of Daigo-ji Temple

 Getting to Kami Daigo

-The trail from Shimo-Daigo to Kami-Daigo is 2.5km, and will take roughly an hour to an hour and half.
-The trail is clearly marked so you won’t get lost.
-Make sure to bring enough water with you, as there are no vending machines at Kami-Daigo.
+The trail from Shimo Daigo to Kami Daigo is about 3km and will take roughly an hour to an hour and a half.
+The trail is marked so you won’t get lost.
+Make sure to bring enough water with you, as there are no vending machines up the mountain.

 Nyonin-do is the starting point for climbing up the mountain.
-You have to pay and additional 600 yen to climb up the mountain, but if you have a ticket for Shimo-Daigo, you can get 100 yen off!!
+You have to pay an additional 600 yen to climb up the mountain, but if you have a ticket for Shimo Daigo, you can get 100 yen off!!

-The trail starts off very smoothly, but as you go on there are plenty of stairs.
+The trail starts very smoothly, but as you go on there are plenty of stairs.

 There are 20 stone markers every 108m.
 These markers are much like the ones found along the Choishi-michi that leads to Koyasan.